bmixonba/bmixonba.github.io/_posts/2025-05-08-Android-VPN-Internals-Netfilter.md

 Multi-homed refers to scenarios where a device has multiple NICs each connected to the Internet.
-Mobile devices are examples of multi-homed devices because they have multiple NICs (e.g, WiFi, mobile, SMS, etc.).
+Mobile devices are examples of multi-homed devices because they have multiple NICs (e.g, WiFi, mobile data/SMS, VoLTE, etc.).

 # Android's Strong Host Implementation